 As long as we abide by these four rules and be good with other human beings, everything was up for a game.
 Nothing was really right or wrong, or a must.
 There is only a cause and effect, and consequences to decision or even indecision.
-If one decides on one path, that path will yield a certain results.
-Our job is to consciously and clearly see what is presented to us, and without any human emotions influencing us, think through or simulate various consequences for different decisions, and choose the best decision that would yield the most fruitful or good outcome.
+If one decides on one path, that path will yield certain results.
+Our job is to consciously and clearly see what is presented to us, and without any human emotions influencing us, think through, simulate various consequences for different decisions, and choose the best decision that would yield the most fruitful, good, positive outcome.
 And because we have already simulated different outcomes, our expectations are set, so whatever the outcome may be, it will always be expected.
 This means that there are no surprises.
 And because the outcome was expected and within our thought process, we wouldn’t feel as much pain or suffering.
 Though the key here, the real goal, is to yield a positive outcome, one that helps, not destroys.
-We can certainly take aim for the best positive outcome, but if we miss, that is fine too because both outcomes were calculated and expected.
+We can certainly take aim for the best positive outcome, but if we miss, that is fine too, because both outcomes were calculated and expected.
 There exists only trying.
 There is really no failures either as long as we keep trying.
 But at the same time, success doesn’t mean we achieved some sort of ultimate goal of life either, but just one more successful and positive outcome as a consequence of the decision and trying.
-This thinking process allows us to detach ourselves from emotions and feelings.
-We become very conscious on our surroundings and the decisions or indecisions we make.
+This thinking process allows us to detach ourselves from emotions and feelings and preconceived ideas and habits.
+We become very conscious on our surroundings and the decisions or indecisions we make in the moment.
 Therefore, there is really no need for anger, frustration, resentment, fear, or shame.

 This had numerous bad consequences.
 As I started to drink, it seemed that I always wanted to drink more.
-Easy one or two cans of beer became three or four and soon I would lose track of it.
+Easy one or two cans became three or four and soon I would lose track of it.
 I started to binge drink.
 Then my emotions took over, and I became really silly, laughing and crying at the same time.
-I brought out the best of my unconsciousness, which is dark and ugly.
-Every day after work, I would come home binge drink, laugh, cry, get loud, and pass out.
-I began to do it consistently over and over and over again.
+I brought out the best of my unconsciousness, the dark and ugly faces of loneliness, sadness, and resentment.
+Every day, after work, I would come home binge drink, laugh, cry, get loud, and pass out.
+I began to do this consistently over and over and over again.
 The cycle then bled into weekends.
 I started to binge drink even on Saturdays and Sundays.
 Sure enough, instead of just passing out, I began to black out, not exactly knowing why I was sleeping where I was sleeping, whether I ate dinner or not, and even wondered if I turned off the gas stove after I cooked some food.
 The more blackouts I experienced the more scary it got.
-This could mean that I could do something stupid, like leave the stove on and burn down the whole house, and lose everything I worked so hard for.
+This could mean that I could easily do something stupid, like leave the stove on and burn down the whole house, and lose everything I worked so hard for, even my life.

 The craziest thing is that alcohol actually didn’t help improve my depression.
 It did not fill the emptiness.
 Instead, it sank me deeper into emptiness.
+It was just an easy and lazy option for my body to point itself to it and blame it.
 In fact, turns out that alcohol abuse leads to deeper depression.
 It also meant that I was spending a lot of money buying the alcohol.
 This bad habit was also weakening my health.
-I continued to feel weird burning sensation around my stomach that did not go away for weeks at a time.
+I continued to feel weird burning sensation around my stomach that never really went away at the time.
 I seriously wondered if that was the liver inflammation signalling due to too much alcohol consumption.
-If I don’t burn down the whole house, then I would probably die young due to liver disease.
+If I don’t burn down the whole house, then the liver disease probably will.

 Thankfully, luck was on my side.
 In extremely fortunate occasion, during these struggling dark days, my son introduced me to teachings of Jordan Peterson, a great scholar, clinical psychologist, and currently the professor of psychology at University of Toronto.
 I began watching his many incredible lectures, including the 2016 lectures of Maps of Meaning class, as well as, started reading his recent book, 12 Rules for Life: An Antidote to Chaos, where I picked up lifesaving, priceless, and invaluable teachings that acted as a glue to put together all of different puzzles that I acquired to date, and provided the ultimate cure for my condition.